IDD-Lab-Assignment/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Comment #1: I like the intent and value that a device with this functionality would provide.
+I think the scale we are working with is a bit of a problem for photos.
+It will be hard to do a collage more than one photo displayed at once.
+Also, I don't see the connection to time in the Mars communication idea.

+Comment #2: This idea sounds great!
+I'd really like if you could add a text/subtitle to the interface so that it could help the Alzheimer patient to remember the context of the picture.
+Looking forward to see what kind of button or sensor you'll add to it.

 # Lab 2 Part 2